How a finance degree can put you on the path to a career as a real estate broker

-If you’re interested in a career that allows you to work independently and help clients buy, sell, and rent property, you might be a good candidate for a career as a real estate broker.
-But it takes more than determination, drive, and a passion for the real estate industry to get started in this field.
-You’ll need to gain the right education and professional credentials before you can start soliciting clients and brokering deals.
+Becoming a real estate broker takes determination, drive, and a passion for the real estate industry.
+You’ll also need to gain the right education and professional credentials before you can start soliciting clients and brokering deals.

 What Is the Difference Between a Real Estate Agent, Real Estate Broker, and Realtor?